Wolves transfer news: Hwang Hee-chan close to joining from RB Leipzig

-Wolves are close to completing a deal to sign RB Leipzig forward Hwang Hee-chan.
+Wolves are close to completing a deal to sign RB Leipzig's Hwang Hee-chan and the forward has arrived in the West Midlands for his medical.

+The South Korean flew into Birmingham Airport by private jet on Sunday morning and is at the Wolves training ground to complete an initial loan.

 The 25-year-old has scored three goals in 29 appearances for Bundesliga side Leipzig since moving from sister club Red Bull Salzburg, where he notched 45 in 126 matches.